peppermintcom/peppermint-web-app/maint/README.md

 Discard if the upload is gone.

 ### Uploads
-Discard if the audio_url is gone and it was initialized more than an hour ago.
-OR
 Discard if the recorder that produced it is gone.

 ### Audio File on S3